gbmhunter/blog/content/electronics/circuit-design/rfid/index.md

 Most RFID reader development kits come with supporting software to get a RFID project started quickly.
 They usually provide a PC-based GUI which connects to the reader via Ethernet, USB, or serial, can provides a readout of tags that are in range (and shows you things like their ID and RSSI), and allows you to adjust things like read interval and read power.

-{{< img src="uhf-rfid-tag-read-results-astra-ex-to-usa.png" width="1042px" caption="Readout of RFID tags in the near vicinity by the ThingMagic AstraEX."  >}}
+{{% figure src="uhf-rfid-tag-read-results-astra-ex-to-usa.png" width="1042px" caption="Readout of RFID tags in the near vicinity by the ThingMagic AstraEX."  %}}

 ### RFdump